 The Scott County Schools incident is far from being an isolated case among educational institutions....

 U.S. Government Systems Will Be 'At Risk for Years to Come'

-State sponsored espionage, insider threats, securing infrastructure and supply chains and increases in cybercrime and the cost of cybercrime are among the top issues the government has to come to terms with.
+The US government will apparently need to get a handle on the same cybersecurity issues it grappled with in 2018 as for some agencies, subpar performance is expected for years to come.State sponsored espionage, insider threats, securing infrastructure and supply chains and increases in cybercrime and the cost of cybercrime are among the top issues the government has to come to terms with.
 Other challenges for the government include picking better passwords, staying on top of patch management and cybersecurity awareness training.